 You have a good inflow of visitors.
-You are collecting lead information via landing pages, social media survey and contests, and gated content.
+You are collecting lead information via landing pages, social media surveys and contests, and gated content.
 Your leads are properly segmented based on their website and app behavior.
-You know our dynamic contact list segmentation always ensures that your leads are bucketed based on demographics like age, location, etc., website behavior and engagement, buyer’s stage and events.
+You know our dynamic contact list segmentation always ensures that your leads are bucketed based on demographics like age, location, etc., website behavior and engagement, buyer’s stage, and events.
 This means you can seamlessly send targeted and personalized emails.
 You schedule an automated drip campaign series based on your lead’s interest.
 Still, your email open rate was low.
 WHY?

 Now you are confused because you don’t know what went wrong.
 Maybe we can again begin from the start.
 Let’s get our concepts cleared first.

 The general perception is that the industry average email open rate is the number of people who open your emails.
 Unfortunately, this is not the case.
 An email open rate is defined as the ratio of the total number of unique people who opened the email content and the total number of delivered emails.

 Suppose a total of 100 emails were sent.
 Out of those, 20 emails bounced, which means a total of 80 emails were delivered.
 Out of the 80 delivered emails, 20 emails were opened.
 That means the average email open rate will be 25%.